each/draft-aname/draft-ietf-dnsop-aname.md

 However, imagine that the TTLs of an ANAME's sibling address records are decremented in the same way as cache entries in recursive servers.
-Then all the recursive servers querying for the name will try to refresh their caches at the same time, when the TTL reaches zero.
-They will become synchronized and all the queries for the domain will be bunched into periodic spikes.
+Then all the recursive servers querying for the name would try to refresh their caches at the same time when the TTL reaches zero.
+They would become synchronized, and all the queries for the domain would be bunched into periodic spikes.

 This specification says that ANAME sibling address records have a